Team Fortress 2: Tie-in materials

 Beginning in May 2007, to promote the game, Valve began a ten-video advertisement series referred to as "Meet the Team".
-Constructed using Source Filmmaker and using more detailed character models, the series consists of short videos introducing each class and displaying their personalities and abilities.
+Constructed using Source Filmmaker and using more detailed character models, the series consists of short videos introducing each class (as they appear on RED) and displaying their personalities and abilities.
 The videos are usually interspersed with simulated gameplay footage.
 The format of the videos varies greatly; the first installment, "Meet the Heavy", depicts him being interviewed, while "Meet the Soldier" shows the Soldier giving a misinformed lecture on Sun Tzu to a row of severed BLU heads as if they were raw recruits.
 He claims Sun Tzu "invented" fighting, then further confuses this claim with the story of Noah and his Ark.
-The videos were generally released through Valve's official YouTube channels, though in one notable exception, the "Meet the Spy" video was leaked onto YouTube, several days before its intended release.
+The videos were generally released through Valve's official YouTube channels, though in one notable exception, the "Meet the Spy" video was leaked onto YouTube several days before its intended release.

-Early "Meet the Team" videos were based on the audition scripts used for the voice actors for each of the classes; the "Meet the Heavy" script is nearly word-for-word a copy of the Heavy's script.
+Early "Meet the Team" videos were based on the audition scripts used for the voice actors for each of the classes; "Meet the Heavy" is nearly word-for-word a copy of the Heavy's audition script.
 Later videos, such as "Meet the Sniper", contain more original material.
 The videos have been used by Valve to help improve the technology for the game, specifically improving the facial animations, as well as a source of new gameplay elements, such as the Heavy's "Sandvich" or the Sniper's "Jarate".
 The final video in the Meet the Team series, "Meet the Pyro", was released on June 27, 2012.
-Gabe Newell has stated that Valve used the "Meet the Team" series as a means of exploring the possibilities of making feature film movies themselves.
-He believes that only game developers themselves have the ability to bring the interesting parts of a game to a film, and suggested that this would be the only manner through which a Half-Life-based movie would be made.
+Gabe Newell has stated that Valve used the "Meet the Team" series as a means of exploring the possibilities of making feature films.
+He believes that only game developers are capable of bringing the interesting parts of a game to a film, and suggested that this would be the only manner through which a Half-Life-based film would be made.
 A fifteen-minute short, "Expiration Date", was released on June 17, 2014.
 The shorts were made using Source Filmmaker, which was officially released and has been in open beta as of July 11, 2012.